kjosib/glowing-chainsaw/docs/introduction.md

-Actually, the bulk of the work to resolve those queries must be delegated to the layout elements, because the layout elements refer to `AxisReader` objects and potentially other custom bits.
+Actually, the bulk of the work to resolve those queries must be delegated to the layout elements, because the layout elements refer to `Reader` objects and potentially other custom bits.

-`AxisReader` objects come in two forms:
+`Reader` objects come in two forms:
-* `GroundReader` plucks a domain value directly from some input `point`.
+* `SimpleReader` plucks a domain value directly from some input `point`.
 * `ComputedReader` passes a point to a Python function registered with the `Grid`'s environment object.
 This is particularly useful for automatic implied categorization.